equinor/everest-tutorials/docs/source/well_trajectory/well_trajectory.rst

 * **wells**:
-    - *name*: Well name that has to allign with the well names in the configure file.
+    - *name*: Well name that has to allign with the well names in the configuration file.
     - *group*: Well group name printed to WELSPECS
     - *phase*: Phase name printed to WELSPECS
     - *skin*: Skin factor printed to COMPDAT
     - *radius*: Well radius printed to COMPDAT
-    - *dogleg*: TBC
+    - *dogleg*: Measure of well curvature in degrees/30m.
     - *Platform*: Anchor point of (:math:`P_1`), (:math:`P_2`), (:math:`P_3`).